kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 #### PersistentVolumeClaim and PersistentVolume

-For PersistentVolumeClaim, the user can request it to be added to a VolumeGroup by adding a label with the VolumeGroup name, i.e., volumegroup.storage.k8s.io/volumegroup:volumeGroup1.
+For PersistentVolumeClaim, the user can request it to be added to a VolumeGroup by adding the same label specified by the labelSelector in the VolumeGroup.
 In the initial phase, no changes will be proposed to PersistentVolumeClaim and PersistentVolume API objects.
 Before moving to Beta, we will re-evaluate this.

 #### VolumeSnapshot and VolumeSnapshotContent